cielo-23/Responsive-Website/README.md

 ## SCOPE OF WORK

 ### In Scope
-#### Feature A
 ##### Easy to follow patterns
 • Providing a step by step process that is beginner friendly up to intermediate crochet patterns with visuals and simple commands.
 Will be organized by categories (ex.
 Amigurumi, accessories).

-Feature B
-Helpful Visuals with a well organized layout
+##### Helpful Visuals with a well organized layout
-This website will feature a clean and intuitive layout website with easy navigation and user friendly, ensuring the accessibility across devices.
+• This website will feature a clean and intuitive layout website with easy navigation and user friendly, ensuring the accessibility across devices.

-                                                         Feature C
-Responsive
+##### Responsive
-Our site will be Accessible across all devices and will adjust depending on the Screen Sizes, However, we will focus on readability and layout adaptability rather than Advanced Mobile optimization.
+• Our site will be Accessible across all devices and will adjust depending on the Screen Sizes, However, we will focus on readability and layout adaptability rather than Advanced Mobile optimization.

-Out Scope
+### Out Scope

-Feature A
-E-commerce functionality
+##### E-commerce functionality
-The website will not support selling yarns, hooks, or any crochet materials.
+• The website will not support selling yarns, hooks, or any crochet materials.
 It will also have no Integration of 3rd Party E-commerce platforms like Shopee, Etsy, or Lazada.

-Feature B
- No real time updates
+##### No real time updates
-No real time teaching and requesting of any crochet patterns.
+• No real time teaching and requesting of any crochet patterns.

-Feature C
-Mobile App Development
+##### Mobile App Development
-We will focus on the Online Web and will not develop a Downloadable Mobile app.
+• We will focus on the Online Web and will not develop a Downloadable Mobile app.

-TEAM MEMBERS
+## TEAM MEMBERS
 Banzagale, Cielo Marie  - Coder, Designer
 Campos, Nelgin Julianne - Coder, Designer
 Dela Pena, Michelle - Coder, Designer